 STEP 3.
-Add about 1 tablespoon of dish soap and give it a gentle swirl.
+Add a squirt of dish soap or about one tablespoon of dish soap and give it a gentle swirl.

 STEP 4.
-Mix the water and yeast together in a small container until it’s fully incorporated.
+Make the yeast mixture.
+In a small container, mix the warm water and yeast until fully incorporated.

 STEP 5.
 Pour the yeast mixture into the hydrogen peroxide/soap mixture and watch what happens!

-The foam just becomes a soapy-yeasty mess that you can rinse down the sink.
+The foam produced becomes a soapy-yeasty mess that you can rinse down the sink.

 WHY DOES HYDROGEN PEROXIDE FOAM?

 The reaction between the hydrogen peroxide and the yeast is called an exothermic reaction.
-You will feel a warmth to the outside of the container because energy is being released.
+You will feel the warmth outside the container because energy is being released.

-The yeast helps to remove the oxygen from the hydrogen peroxide creating tons of tiny bubbles that made all that cool foam.
-The foam is the oxygen, water, and dish soap that you added.
+The yeast (also known as a catalase because it acts as a catalyst) helps to remove the oxygen from the hydrogen peroxide creating tons of tiny bubbles (oxygen gas) that make all that cool foam.
+The foam is a combination of the oxygen, water, and dish soap you added.

 MORE FUN EXPERIMENTS FOR KIDS

 Every kid needs to try a few classic science experiments that explore various concepts in chemistry, like chemical reactions!